nonk123/sanity/README.md

 # sanity

 > [!TIP]
 > You can now install the [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=nonk123.vscode-sanity-liveserver) for a more pleasant experience!
+See other supported IDEs in [the integrations section](#integrations)!

 The only sane static site generator in existence.
 Refer to the [examples directory](examples) for a quickstart.